cMancio00/DataMining/README.md

 9) exng - exercise induced angina (1 = yes; 0 = no)

-10) oldpeak - ST depression induced by exercise relative to rest (mesured in millimiters)
+10) oldpeak - ST depression induced by exercise relative to rest (measured in millimeters)

 11) slp - the Slope of ST segment at peak exercise (0 = downsloping; 1 = flat/horizontal; 2 = upsloping;)